vinci-ohdsi/OLGLMM-COVID/STUDY-PACKAGE-EXECUTE.md

 - run the following code to create the json summary for each wave.
 After running the code you will see a new file in `outputFolder/first`, `outputFolder/second` and `outputFolder/third` folders called `<siteId>_initialize.json`.

-- You now need to inspect the `<siteId>_initialize.json` and if happy log into https://pda-ota.pdamethods.org/  and upload the file to the correct study (first/second/third).

 ```r
 library(dGEMcovid)
 # USER INPUTS